 Skin is the largest organ in our body and is also the first line of defence against any infections.
-When the weather changes, we change our clothes to accommodate the change but most of us don’t do the same with our skincare routine.
-When the climate is cold, your skin tends to dry and can even lead to cracked skin if not properly taken care off and when it’s hot, your skin can turn oily and your pores might get clogged.
+When the weather changes, we change our clothes to accommodate the change but most of us don’t do the same with our skin care routine.
+When the climate is cold, your skin tends to dry and can even lead to cracked.
+Skin if not properly taken care off and when it’s hot, your skin can turn oily and your pores might get clogged.
 With the changing weather, it is important to update your skincare routine as well.
-Dr. Geetika Mittal shares 3 pro-tips that can be followed by people of all skin types:
+Dr. Geetika Mittal shares 3 pro-skin care tips that can be followed by people of all skin types:

-Use homemade face masks with natural ingredients
+Use homemade face masks with natural ingredients for skin care

 Another option is applying Aloe Vera gel.
 You could use a store bought gel that is 100% pure Aloe Vera or you could plant a sapling at home, and pluck leaves to create your own home made gel.
 Aloe Vera gel is suited to all skin types and apart from rejuvenation it also helps it hydrating your skin so that it stays fresh all the time.
 It can also be used to treat sun burns and wounds due as it’s known to have anti-inflammatory properties.
 You could apply any of these face masks twice a week before going to sleep and wash it with room temperature water in the morning for fresher looking skin.

 Make an active effort to control your stress levels

 Stress can have adverse and irreversible effects on the skin.
 It can cause premature ageing, acne, and rashes.
 This is because stress causes a chemical response that makes the skin more sensitive and reactive.
 Though stress cannot be completely avoided, there are techniques and ways to better manage and control it.
 The first and foremost thing you need to do is to have a daily skincare routine.
 Besides that, practice mindfulness i.e. meditate in a way that you relax your body and mind so that you’re acutely aware of environment.